Trade directory · New Haven metro · Connecticut

 3

-Take and pass the Home Improvement Contractor exam covering business practices, contracts, lien law, and construction basics
+Schedule and pass the Connecticut Home Improvement Contractor examination covering business practices, construction law, and consumer protection regulations.

 4